CitrineInformatics/citrine-python/docs/source/getting_started/projects_and_users.rst

 Projects are containers for other resources, such as datasets and modules.
 Access rights on resources inside a Project are managed, granted, and revoked at the Project level.
+This means a user can have permission to perform an action in one project, but be rejected because they are trying to do it from the wrong project.

 Users are individuals using of the Citrine Platform.
 Users cannot directly access resources, but must instead be added to Projects.